7avista/Brain_Cancer_Diagnosis/EuCanImage_BCD_Benchmarking_Workflow.md

 ---

-This README describes the EucanImage **Brain Cancer Diagnosis** workflow example for an OpenEBench benchmarking workflow.
-For a more general introduction to benchmarking workflows see [the main benchmarking workflow `README.md`][readme-bwf].
+This README describes the EucanImage Brain Cancer Diagnosis workflow example for an OpenEBench benchmarking workflow.
+For a more general introduction to benchmarking workflows see the main benchmarking workflow [README.md][readme].
 For the specification of metrics, input and output file formats, see [the benchmarks specification][spec].

 - [Benchmarking Workflow Parameters](#benchmarking-workflow-parameters)
   - [1.
 Input data](#1-input-data)